MCP Server

 1. Agent connects to Litany MCP server

-2. Agent reads its owned Hollows and Litany inscriptions
+2. Agent reads its owned Hollows and Litany Cards

-3. Agent evaluates inscriptions — parsing the text phrases to assess strength and strategic fit
+3. Agent evaluates Litany Cards — parsing the text phrases to assess strength and strategic fit

-4. Agent loads optimal inscriptions into its Hollow team
+4. Agent loads optimal Litany Cards into its Hollow team

-6. Agent accepts a challenge with its configured team
+5. Agent enters the Gauntlet with its configured team

-7. Battle begins — agent reads state each turn and submits actions
+6. Run begins — agent reads encounter state each floor and submits actions

 The agent does all of this by reading text and calling tools.
 No custom training.
 No computer vision.
 Just text-native reasoning applied to onchain game state.